adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/verticaltabs/v1/verticaltabs/README.md

 1. `./jcr:title` - defines the label to use for this panel
 2. `./name` - defines the name of the panel, which will be submitted with the form data
-3. `./layout` - defines the layout type, either `simple` (default) or `responsiveGrid`; if no value is defined, the component will fallback to the value defined by the component's policy
-4. `./bindref` - defines the data binding, and how data will be sent
+3. `./bindref` - defines the data binding, and how data will be sent
-5. `./visible` - defines initial state of panel visibility
+4. `./visible` - defines initial state of panel visibility
-6. `./enabled` - defines initial state of panel if its enabled or not
+5. `./enabled` - defines initial state of panel if its enabled or not
-7. `./tooltip` - defines tooltip on panel title
+6. `./tooltip` - defines tooltip on panel title
-8. `./description` - defines a help message that can be rendered in the field as a hint for the user
+7. `./description` - defines a help message that can be rendered in the field as a hint for the user

 ## BEM Description
 ```